BCG-X-Official/facet/README.md

 ## 2. Documentation guideline

+### 2.1 General guidelines

 - The documentation is generated from docstrings in the source code

 - Before writing your own documentation, take some time to study the documentation of the existing code, and try to emulate the same style

+ - As a general rule, aim to describe not only _what_ the code does, but also _why_ , including the rationale for any design choices that may not be obvious

+- Provide examples wherever this helps explain usage patterns

+### 2.2 Docstring guidelines

 - A docstring is mandatory for all of the following entities in the source code , except when they are protected/private (i.e. the name starts with a leading `_